Victor-Palacios/brain_tumors_deep_learning/README.md

 #### For 2D Modeling:

+All T1w axial images were resized to one-channel (256,256) shape to put through the model.
+We chose to use only the middle slice which presumably would be of the highest quality image for prediction.

 #### For 3D Modeling:

 All T1w axial images were resized to one-channel (50,256,256) shape to put through the model.
 For images with less than or more than 50 slices, each array was either padded or cropped symmetrically.